 What are Shin Splints?

-It is a specific overuse injury producing pain on activities such as running.
-Shin splints are more common in females than males with a 4:1 ratio, but is still prevalent in men.
+It is a specific overuse injury-producing pain on activities such as running.
+Shin splints are more common in females than males with a 4:1 ratio but are still prevalent in men.

 What are the symptoms of Shin Splints?

-Shin splints typically presents as a deep bruise or ache type pain.
+Shin splints typically present themselves as a deep bruise or aching pain.
 It is often present at the start of running which subsides after a few minutes but then can return towards the end of a run due to fatigue and a change in running biomechanics.
 It can also be painful first thing in the morning the day after a run.
-Normally, day to day function and walking is unhindered, but shin splints can progress if left untreated.
+Normally, day-to-day function and walking is unhindered, but shin splints can progress if left untreated.
 If you experience pain during walking it may suggest a more severe bone injury such as a stress fracture.

 What causes it?

 Historically there have been a number of popular theories on the causes of shin splints, however, the most recent research findings suggest it is a bone stress injury and is believed to be linked to an increase in bending stress placed on the bone.
 The bending stress on the bone is greatest at the lower shin and this can be exacerbated due to abnormal biomechanics.
 There are many reasons why a person may have abnormal biomechanics which may include: